tonghuikang/codecomp/README.md

 Only after participating in a few contests and if you are really interested in competitive programming, you can start to get serious by participating in [Codeforces](https://codeforces.com) and [AtCoder](https://atcoder.jp) contests.
 These platforms do not have an online IDE, and you will need to test your code on your computer.

 For every competition, I will create a new branch out of `master` and edit my code in `template` folder.
-At the end of the competition, I will push my code to GitHub.
+At the end of the competition, I will push my branch to GitHub.

-## Usage

-This is my code reference that I am currently using, and it is designed for my own use.
-If it helps you, that is great!

-The most standard reference for Python Code Templates would be [PyRrival](https://github.com/cheran-senthil/PyRival).
-Many of my templates are copied or adapted from there.
-I also copy code from LeetCode solutions, as I can find neatly written solutions in the top-voted content.